coreinfrastructure/best-practices-badge/doc/background.md

-The Linux kernel developers intentionally do not use an issue tracker (there is one, but it is not generally used); many key developers do not believe that issue trackers are helpful for the very large scale of their project.
+The Linux kernel developers intentionally do not use an issue tracker (there is one, but it is not generally used); many key developers do not believe that issue trackers are helpful for the large scale of their project.

 The Linux kernel has a standard coding style (though not all of the code meets it).